 Is Working Out When Sore a Bad Idea?

-Fitness pros weigh in on whether that post-workout muscle soreness is a good or bad thing, and what you can do about it
+Fitness pros weigh in on whether sore muscles after a workout are a good or bad thing, and what you can do about them.

-Muscle soreness after a hard sweat sesh can feel like a badge of honor; it's a reminder that you got your butt up in the morning to make time for a workout and really pushed yourself.
+Feeling very sore after a workout can seem like a badge of honor; it's a reminder that you got your butt up in the morning to make time for a workout and really pushed yourself.
 But what does that mean for the next day's workout?
 Is working out when sore a bad idea?

 While you may be tempted to power through, there's great danger in not allowing ample time for your muscles to rest, explains Leesa Galatz, M.D., chair of the orthopedic department at the Icahn School of Medicine at Mount Sinai.
 Since the soreness you're experiencing is actually due to microscopic muscle damage, the muscle needs to recover before it can work at its optimal capacity again.
 A tired muscle that hasn't had time to recover is more susceptible to a serious muscle tear or excessive tissue damage, she explains.